2017 Ivanteyevka school attack: Perception by the media

-Researcher from the Rostov State University of Economics, candidate of pedagogical sciences O. I. Gorbatkova, analyzing the problems of media interpretations of school violence in the Russian media, considers the Ivanteyevka school shooting and the perception of this incident in the press as one of the examples.
-“The information, which shocked the public with its cruelty, received wide publicity in the media.
-On the day of the event, various media reported on this news,” the scientist writes.

-Having studied the publications of a number of editions (Komsomolskaya Pravda, Moskovsky Komsomolets, Novaya Gazeta, etc.) about the attack, Gorbatkova notes that Russian mass media often “freely report personal data,” in particular, the names of students, teachers, and school numbers, which, in her opinion, is a violation of ethical and legal norms.
+Having studied the publications of a number of editions (Komsomolskaya Pravda, Moskovsky Komsomolets, Novaya Gazeta, etc.) about the attack, candidate of pedagogical sciences O. I. Gorbatkova notes that Russian mass media often “freely report personal data,” in particular, the names of students, teachers, and school numbers, which, in her opinion, is a violation of ethical and legal norms.
 Thus, in the publication of Komsomolskaya Pravda (“The schoolboy who opened fire at the Ivanteyevka school warned of a planned attack on a social network,” published on September 6, 2017), the researcher pointed out the inclusion in the article by the author of the most unpleasant details of the incident, many details that provoke readers to want to independently imagine what happened, as well as a mention of the existence of visual content “demonstrating the situation that happened,” which, in her opinion, further fuels readers’ interest.
 “The abundance of details of violence in such media texts also seems unacceptable,” the researcher concludes.

 Candidate of Medical Sciences, Associate Professor N. D. Uzlov in his work “Phonosemantic Analysis of Texts on Violence and Mass Murders in Russian Educational Institutions” focuses on the use of the word “shooter” by the media when covering the attack on the school in Ivanteyevka and other similar incidents, both separately and in phrases (for example, “Ivanteyevka shooter”).
 “In a broad sense, a shooter is someone who knows how to shoot a weapon, a person who uses firearms.
 In the mass consciousness of Russians, the word “shooter” has both a negative (sniper, hired killer) and a positive connotation, being associated with justice (Stanislav Govorukhin’s film “Voroshilov Sharpshooter”),” the scientist notes.